nsg/tunnel/README.md

 re-keys the client, and there is no option to disable that, so do not run join on an existing installation that you use for other things.

-Also note that this is a Tinc 1.1+ feature.
+Note that this is a Tinc 1.1+ feature, do not expect to be able to join a tinc 1.0 installation with this command.

 ### Tinc raw command

 Just forward the commands to tinc.

+### Add a node the classic way

+Exchange the hosts-keys the normal way.
+This also works with older installations.
+The host keys are installed in `$SNAP_DATA/tinc/hosts` with is most likely `/var/snap/tunnel/current/tinc/hosts/`.

+Then tell tunnel to connect to these hosts with
+`snap set tunnel connect=host1:host2`